LIVE OAK, FLORIDA

 This beautiful state park is where history meets natural beauty.
 With the majestic Suwannee River flowing through it, the park offers a plethora of outdoor activities such as hiking, canoeing, and bird watching.

-Explore the remnants of a 19th-century steamship and Civil War era earthworks, making it our favorite spot for those interested in both nature and history.
+Explore the remnants of a 19th-century steamship and Civil War era earthworks, making it a favorite spot for those interested in both nature and history.

 For hiking enthusiasts, the Big Oak Trail offers a peaceful hike through picturesque landscapes along the Suwannee River.
 The trail leads to a magnificent 350-year-old oak tree, providing a perfect backdrop for nature photography and a moment of awe.